p1ratrulezzz/p1ratrulezzz.github.io/index.md

 ![Signa](/img/signa.jpeg)

-Just an example of how to write something on an image using only js
+Just an example of how to write something on an image using only js and also download the image using only js.

 [Online demo](/signa-creator/public/)